Venus USDC Trading 0% Lower Over Last Week (vUSDC)

-Venus USDC (vUSDC) traded flat against the US dollar during the 1 day period ending at 15:00 PM Eastern on September 26th.
-During the last seven days, Venus USDC has traded 0% lower against the US dollar.
-One Venus USDC token can currently be purchased for about $0.0222 or 0.00000080 BTC on popular cryptocurrency exchanges.
-Venus USDC has a total market capitalization of $105.69 million and $37.87 million worth of Venus USDC was traded on exchanges in the last day.
+Venus USDC (vUSDC) traded flat against the U.S. dollar during the one day period ending at 20:00 PM E.T. on September 30th.
+One Venus USDC token can currently be bought for approximately $0.0222 or 0.00000080 BTC on cryptocurrency exchanges.
+In the last week, Venus USDC has traded down 0% against the U.S. dollar.
+Venus USDC has a market cap of $105.69 million and $37.87 million worth of Venus USDC was traded on exchanges in the last day.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.